juliaolivieri/COMP_293C_Computational_Biology/homework4/README.md

 A file called `rand_reads.fa` should have appeared in your directory.
 You can use `less` to look at it (remember, `q` quits out of `less`).

 You may have noticed the `error_rate` argument that we used in that command.
-This is a value in [0,1] that determines the fraction of bases that have been artificially changed.
+This is a value in [0,1] that determines the fraction of bases that the script will artificially change in the reads.
 For example, if `error_rate = 0.1` then 10% of the bases will be switched to another base (and won't perfectly match the genome anymore).
 This is a parameter we'll change over the course of the assignment.

 ## Submitting a BLAST query